Quan-Zhou/Fairness-in-Learning-of-LDS/README.md

 # Fairness-in-Learning-of-LDS

-This the source code for the paper *Fairness in Forecasting of Observations of Linear Dynamical Systems*:
+This is the source code for the paper *Fairness in Forecasting of Observations of Linear Dynamical Systems*:

 ```
 @misc{https://doi.org/10.48550/arxiv.2209.05274,